Joel Castro Pereira: 2020–21: Loan to Huddersfield Town

 On 29 August 2020, Pereira signed for EFL Championship club Huddersfield Town on loan for the 2020–21 season.

 On 6 April 2021, Pereira was in goal as Norwich City thrashed Huddersfield 7–0.
 He was a last-minute replacement for Ryan Schofield, who was unwell.

 RKC Waalwijk

 On 5 July 2021, Pereira was confirmed as a new signing at the Mandemakers Stadion on a one-year deal with Eredivisie side RKC Waalwijk, with the option to extend for another year.
 However, he only managed to make four appearances for the club.

 Reading

 On 9 September 2023, he joined EFL League One club Reading on a one-year deal.
 On 8 May 2024, Reading activated a one-year extension to Pereira's contract, keeping him at the club until the summer of 2025.
 On 12 June 2025, Pereira signed a three year deal with the Royals, keeping him at the club until 2028.
+On 22 August 2026, Pereira made his 100th appearance for Reading, keeping a clean sheet in the 0-0 draw against AFC Wimbledon.